rawestmoreland/react-native-pb-auth/README.md

-# react-native-pb-auth
+# React Native Authentication with Expo Router and PocketBase

-Authentication flow in React Native with PocketBase auth
+Authentication flow in React Native with PocketBase auth using Expo Router